-Federal permits are needed to place any kind of marker on birds protected under the Migratory Bird Treaty Act.
-Despite the name, this law protects virtually all species native to United States, and not just migratory species.
+Federal banding permits are needed to place any kind of marker on birds protected under the Migratory Bird Treaty Act (which protects virtually all species native to United States, and not just migratory species).
 Do not assume that a species is not protected because it is not migratory.
-Always check this official list:
+Always check the official list.

-If you plan to band species protected under the Endangered Species Act, obtain your Endangered Species Act permit first and then apply for the banding permit.
+Banding permits are also needed to place any kind of marker on birds protected under the Endangered Species Act.
+If you plan to band species protected under the Endangered Species Act, obtain your Endangered Species Act permit from the U.S. Fish and Wildlife Service first and then apply for the banding permit.

 How to apply

-Application information and links to forms can be found here: https://www.usgs.gov/
+Application information and links to forms can be found here.

 The following provisions within the Federal Code of Regulations apply to the issuance of federal bird banding and marking permits: 50 CFR 10 General Provisions, 50 CFR 13 General Permit Procedures and 50 CFR 21 Migratory Bird Permits